rppicomidi/usb_midi_host/README.md

 In C/C++, the config file for your project is called `tusb_config.h`.
 It should be in the include path of your project.

-In Arduino code,the config file is stored in the `libraries` directory of your sketch directory as the file `Adafruit_TinyUSB/src/arduino/ports/${target}/tusb_config_${target}.h`, where `${target}` is the processor name of the processor on the target hardware.
+In Arduino code, the config file is stored in the `libraries` directory of your `Arduino` directory as the file `libraries/Adafruit_TinyUSB/src/arduino/ports/${target}/tusb_config_${target}.h`, where `${target}` is the processor name of the processor on the target hardware.
 For example, for a Rapsberry Pi Pico board, the file is `libraries/Adafruit_TinyUSB/src/arduino/ports/rp2040/tusb_config_rp2040.h`.
 Sadly, any changes you make to the config file will disappear if you update `Adafruit_TinyUSB_Library`.

-To make configuring parameters specific to the USB MIDI Host a bit simpler for Arduino IDE users, see the function `tuh_midih_define_limits()`.

 ## Size of the Enumeration Buffer
 When the USB Host driver tries to enumerate a device, it reads the USB descriptors into a byte buffer.
 By default, that buffer is 256 bytes long.
-Complete MIDI devices, or device that also have audio interfaces, tend to have much longer USB descriptors.
+Complex MIDI devices, or device that also have audio interfaces, tend to have much longer USB descriptors.
 If a device fails to enumerate, locate the line in your config file that contains `#define CFG_TUH_ENUMERATION_BUFSIZE` and change the default 256 to something larger
 (for example, 512).